13 Things before booking treks in Nepal in 2024

 Himalayas of Nepal

-There are two types of travelers in the world.
+There are two types of travellers in the world.
 One who would just think about a beautiful place and pack their bags without much thought, instantly heading towards the destination.
 And then there’s another type who would love to plan everything about the trek.
 If you are the first kind, make sure you book a travel package in Nepal and let the agency handle all the planning.
 Otherwise, the suffering in the remote lands of the mountains might be unbearable.

-If you are the second type, independent traveling can be a good option.
+If you are the second type, independent travelling can be a good option.
 Research your destination in detail, get the contact of guides/ porters, and look for the hotels on the trail.
 Since the high-altitude mountains can be proven to be deadly, planning is a big part of your Nepal trip.

 Most travel agencies in Nepal make it compulsory to submit the document of your travel insurance before the trip.
 And even if they don’t ask for it, you should get yourself good high-altitude travel insurance for safety reasons.
 Climate conditions up in the mountains are unpredictable.
 Moreover, high-altitude destinations are always prone to lots of mishaps.